New York Gambling

 The minimum age for casinos in New York is 18.
 However if the casino serves alcohol, the minimum age is 21.
 New York casinos pay a tax rate ranging from 37 to 45 percent.
 This is in addition to licensing fees.

-Sports betting is permitted at the state’s commercial casinos, as well as some tribal casinos.
+Sports betting is permitted at the state’s commercial casinos, as well as some tribal casinos, and via several online sportsbooks and betting apps.
 Professional land college sports are permitted.
 Bets on New York college teams are prohibited.
-Bets must be made at a physical sportsbook.
-Mobile betting is not permitted in New York.
-However, there are attempts in the state legislature to change that in 2020.

 Sports Betting Laws in New York